7RU7H/CTFs/HackTheBox/Retired-Machines/Granny/Granny-Helped-Through.md

 ![](metasploitable.png)

 And I did some cleanup for the sake of being a good person in that regard, might aswell write to remember to remember just in the future.
 I learn som HTTP and old HTBs that are just...
+Also the wonders of https://lolbas-project.github.io/#/download